cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Match Strategy(n.):** A rock paper scissors show off between 3 teams to chose which strategy to go with. ~jajabinx124

-**Match winner (n.):** A breed that had a startling near extinction event in the year 2015.
+**Match winner (n.)
+A breed that had a startling near:**extinction event in the year 2015.
 Only the strongest survived.~Billfred

 **mDNS (n.) :** The reason it takes you minutes to connect to your 2015 bot but only seconds to connect to your 2014 bot.~Christopher149

-**Mechanical Monkeys (n.):** a group of people on an FRC team with low intelligence that are usually wielding a wrench; a phrase commonly used by programmers~Jalerre

 **Mecanum wheel (n.):** A wheel for going in every direction if your programmers had just one more week with the drivetrain.~Billfred

 **Mecanum Wheel (n.):** Meh' can um A type of wheel rejected by most.
 Revised 2015 1.
 Must have wheel for Recycle Rush 2.
 Key component of Andy Baker's retirement plan~rsisk

+**Mechanical Monkeys (n.):** a group of people on an FRC team with low intelligence that are usually wielding a wrench; a phrase commonly used by programmers~Jalerre

 **Mechanum (n.):** An imaginary word used by individuals to prove their lack of knowledge of omni-directional drive systems.~Caleb Sykes